Froggy-Friends/meme-pools-web/README.md

 ## Prisma DB Migrations

-Frog-fun-web is the source of truth for db schema updates.
+Memepools-web is the source of truth for db schema updates.
 Changes are made through prisma db migrations (db changes).

 Migration steps: